1753c-ctf/1753CTF24-Writeups/unbreakable/writeup.md

 3. Generate a random byte buffer (randomBuffer) of the same length as the flag.
 4. Convert the flag string to a byte array (flagBuffer).
 5. XOR each byte of the random buffer with the corresponding byte of the flag buffer.
-6. Convert the resulting byte array (resultBuffer) to a hexadecimal string (encrypted).
+6. Convert the resulting byte array (resultBuffer) to a hexadecimal string.

 The encrypted flag is then printed to the console.